jmangt/test-driven-puppet/the_users_module.md

 #### Rakefile

+The `Rakefile` is a Ruby file that serves as an entrypoing to running `rake tasks`.

 ---

 [1] I've hosted this sample module in my github.com account.
 Please feel free to clone or submit pull requests to it. https://github.com/jmangt/jmangt-users